jgmenu/jgmenu/docs/manual/jgmenu-pmenu.1.md

 :   Path to menu file to prepend to the root menu

 \--locale LOCALE
-:   Use a custom locale (e.g. 'en_US.UTF-8'; available
+:   Use a custom locale (e.g. `en_US.UTF-8`)
-       locales can be shown by running 'locale -a')
+       Available locales can be shown by running 'locale -a'.

 # EXAMPLES